Shopify/hydrogen/.changeset/bright-steaks-talk.md

 ---
-'@shopify/cli-hydrogen': patch
-'@shopify/create-hydrogen': patch
+'skeleton': patch
 ---

-Remove error boundary from robots.txt in hydrogen template
+Remove error boundary from robots.txt file in the Skeleton template